CASE STUDY

 shorter somehow."

-During our usability testing, we found that multiple people would not want to scroll all the way down to search for information.
-This leads to a lot of page abandonment and made people confuse because they would not gain that information.
+We found that multiple people would not want to scroll down to search for information during usability testing.
+This led to many page abandonment and made people confused because they would not gain that information.
 The fix was to hide and show information at the user's discretion to shorten the page.

 OUTCOME